-Shedding new light on infant brain developmentFebruary 18th, 2013 in Neuroscience /
+Shedding new light on infant brain developmentFebruary 18, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—A new study by Columbia Engineering researchers finds that the infant brain does not control its blood flow in the same way as the adult brain.
 The paper, which the scientists say could change the way researchers study brain development in infants and children, is published in the February 18 Early Online edition of Proceedings of the National Academy of Sciences.

 "The control of blood flow in the brain is very important" says Elizabeth Hillman, associate professor of Biomedical Engineering and of Radiology, who led the research study in her Laboratory for Functional Optical Imaging at Columbia.
 "Not only are regionally specific increases in blood flow necessary for normal brain function, but these blood-flow increases form the basis of signals measured in fMRI, a critical imaging tool used widely in adults and children to assess brain function.
 Many prior fMRI studies have overlooked the possibility that the infant brain controls blood flow differently."